UN seeks $51.5 billion in aid, driven in part by war in Ukraine - The Boston Globe

 Advertisement

-Around 339 million people, or 1 in every 23 people on the planet, will need assistance in 2023, the U.N. estimates, 25% more than in 2022 and more than the population of the United States, the world’s third most-populous country.
+Around 339 million people, or 1 in every 23 people on the planet, will need assistance in 2023, the UN estimates, 25 percent more than in 2022 and more than the population of the United States, the world’s third most-populous country.

 “It’s a phenomenal number, and it’s a depressing number,” Griffiths said.
 Global needs, he added, are outstripping the capacity of relief agencies to meet them.